C-T-Ailey/Bootleg-Bills-Backend/readme.md

 * Currently selected image on the Product Details modal view can now be clicked to open the full image in a new tab.
 * Full list of changes coming soon -- please see repository commit notes until such time.

+#### Post-Submission Additions and Changes
+* Alphabetical/Reverse Alphabetical and Date Added (ascending/descending) sorting to accompany the Source/Format filters on the Products page.
+* Implemented conditionals to hide the audio player on products without audio samples.
+* Currently selected image on the Product Details modal view can now be clicked to open the full image in a new tab.
+* Full list of changes coming soon -- please see repository commit notes until such time.

 #### Planned Improvements
 * :construction_worker: The majority of variables and functions are currently declared at the top level in App.js and passed as props to various components; refactor the codebase so more functions and props are employed only on their required pages to reduce memory usage.
   * In progress.